 Mauthausen was the only category III concentration camp in Austria, the classification with the most brutal detention conditions.

-Pupils aged 14+ can either explore the memorial on their own using free audio guide systems, or a free guided tour can be arranged by NST.
+Pupils aged 14+ can either explore the memorial on their own using free audio guide systems, or a free guided tour can be arranged.

 The Town of Linz: Hitler’s ‘Home Town’